 - Bariatric surgery is an effective tool to treat obesity and related comorbidities such as diabetes.

-- Bariatric surgery, especially Roux-en-Y gastric bypass, has a profound effect on glucose metabolism, which often leads to improvement in diabetes and in some cases postprandial hypoglycemia.
+- Bariatric surgery, especially Roux-en-Y gastric bypass and sleeve gastrectomy, has a profound effect on glucose metabolism, which often leads to improvement in diabetes and in some cases postprandial hypoglycemia.

 - Maintain a high index of suspicion for micronutrient deficiencies.

 - Bariatric surgery is covered by many insurance carriers (e.g. Medicaid) but specific coverage guidelines are carrier-dependent.

 - Bariatric surgery enforces a new relationship to food: patients cannot eat the amount of food they previously consumed.